Fayrose96/Database-Testing-SQL/README.md

 1. Open MySQL client.
 2. Create a new database named `database_assignment`.
-3. Execute the SQL queries from the `database_assignment.sql` file to create the `customers` table, insert data, and perform various data retrieval operations.
+3. Execute the SQL queries from the `database_assignment.sql` And create the `customers` table, insert data, and perform various data retrieval operations.

 ## Usage

-The SQL queries in the `database_assignment.sql` file cover the following tasks:
+The SQL queries in the `database_assignment.sql` cover the following tasks:

 - Creating a database and a table.
 - Inserting customer data into the table.